farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 loadResource('resource.js').then(() => require('./foo'));
 ```

-For style resource, it will be imported like this:
+For style resources, they will be imported like this:

 ```js
 // source code